Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_Help_EN_folder_external.md

-### Local storage
+### Storage

-You can choose between internal storage/SDCARD/USB storage.
+You can choose internal storage, SDCARD or USB.

-### Allow use external storage
+### Permission to use SDCARD/USB storage

-Request permission to use external storage.
-If you format the MicroSD card, the UUID will change, so request permission to use it.
+Press the button to display the SDCARD/USB storage usage permission screen.
+Select the storage you want to allow to use and press the "Add" button.

 ### List Directories